nestordemeure/breviarium/data/english.md

 Delegate minor tasks to others.

+Establish a strict schedule for yourself and adhere to it without deviation.
-Prescribe for yourself an exact order, which you should never transgress.
-Allot the smallest parts of time to the smallest matters, and do not linger on any task longer than necessary to complete it properly.
+Allocate the smallest periods of time to the smallest tasks, and do not spend more time than required on any task to complete it properly.

 If you are fatigued by work, do not undertake anything further, but refresh yourself with honest play and physical activity.
 Afterwards, you will accomplish more, and more easily, in a short time.
 Or at least take on a task that you can handle without effort.

-Tasks that must be drawn out over several days are best separated, so that you may dispatch them.
-Do not take on tasks that yield little profit or glory, yet require much labor.
+Tasks that span several days should be divided into smaller, manageable portions, allowing you to complete them efficiently.

+Avoid tasks that offer little benefit or recognition but demand significant effort.
 For the sake of no one should you engage in useless tasks that demand much time.

 Do not deal personally with craftsmen, manage household affairs, gardens, or buildings.
 These tasks are full of labors and give rise to one concern after another.